skip to content

 00:44:06 - Anthony Campolo

-All right, so yeah, this will be yarn RW and then Prisma not generate.
-Yeah.
-So what this means is we are just doing a Prisma command.
-So if you were using Prisma with Remix, everything after the redwood would be the type of command you would be running.
+All right, so yeah, this will be yarn rw prisma, not generate.
+What this means is we are just doing a Prisma command.
+So if you were using Prisma with Remix, everything after the redwood part would be the type of command you would be running.
 It'd be completely identical.
-And then you're going to do migrate and then dev and then you could run that.
-But I like to do is.
-And I add an additional flag for dash, dash name.
+Then you're going to do migrate dev.
+But what I like to do is add an additional flag for --name.

 00:44:36 - Nick Taylor